 Configure SSL certificates for custom domains

-You will then need to upload and configure a public SSL certificate along with the corresponding private key.
-Please note, these must conform to the certificate and key requirements outlined in the corresponding App Engine documentation.
-Follow the instructions below to get your certificate and key configured.
+Note: These must conform to the certificate and key requirements outlined in the corresponding App Engine documentation.
+Follow the instructions below to configure your certificate and key.

 - Sign in to the Google Admin console.

 - Click Security > Advanced settings > (optional) Show more > SSL for Custom Domains where is it?

 - Click Configure SSL certificates to go to the SSL Certificate Configuration page.

 - On the SSL Certificate configuration page > New certificate section, click Upload.

 - Choose the public certificate and private key you wish to upload.